 The recipe includes cheddar cheese.
 If you’re looking for Sussex cheeses that might work, the Sussex Charmer is perfect but better still, we’ve just heard that Chris (chief cheesemaker) at Balcombe Dairy has been working hard on a new cheese, the Balcombe Breeze.
 It’s similar to a Tomme de Savoire, so a semi hard Alpine cheese with a creamy flavour and a hint of nuttiness.
-It will be available in November from Balcombe Stores, Grape and Grain (Haywards Heath) Rushfields (Henfield) and the Cheese Hut (Hove).
+It is available from Balcombe Stores, Grape and Grain (Haywards Heath) Rushfields (Henfield) and the Cheese Hut (Hove).
 Chris makes all his cheese on-site at the Balcombe Estate and the cows who provide the milk graze right outside his window.
 You really don’t get much more “Sussex” than that.

 When I made mine I was short of most things, so I used up some Red Leicester and that worked fine too.